Megalopolis

 Coppola seems to have known he'd lose people's attention somewhere between having his characters fully quoting Hamlet and his insistence on them talking over a score which isn't mixed for it.
 So periodically, the soothing voice of Laurence Fishburne (who also plays Fundi Romaine) cuts in to give us a bit of exposition, almost always read off a "stone" tablet inscription we're shown at the same time.
 Similarly, important moments are punctured by characters bluntly stating their thoughts or the thoughts of others.
 There's some element of Coppola not trusting his audience to understand what's going on.
 But the greater sense you get is one of a man less interested in stories than ideas, and thus he doesn't bother to push either the script or his actors to add much depth.

 Despite the absolutely stacked cast, many of whom I've yet to mention (Kathryn Hunter!
 Jason Schwartzman!
 Talia Shire!
 James Remar!), the performances do nothing to save the film.
-Driver is constantly grappling with the insanity of the script, Esposito know he's above this, and Dustin Hoffman doesn't seem to know why he's there (neither do we).
+Driver is constantly grappling with the insanity of the script, Esposito knows he's above this, and Dustin Hoffman doesn't seem to know why he's there (neither do we).
 Plaza gets to have some fun as her subplot ramps up, but her character is undercooked, often leaving her little to work with.
 LeBeouf almost pulls off his limited screen time, looking part magician and part chaos pixie and hurling himself into the role with infectious glee, but the character is too ill defined to capitalize on his good work.
 The one exception is Nathalie Emmanuel.
 Though her role is defined as audience insert, she manages to embody her dreams and desires and drive, never losing sight of them.
 She brings a regal poise to every scene she's in, and leverages it to keep her character grounded and moving forward.
 She's the only one who has a successful emotional arc, which comes across as being despite the script, not because of it.

 And then, somewhere near the final third, the movie finally begins.
 All those plot threads start winding together, allowing us to more easily slip between them and the visual ideas he wishes to explore.
 It's here we get a glimpse of the movie which could have been, using fresh modes of montage and contrasting the events unfolding with archival footage, and using the recent disaster as a catalyst to start toppling the dominoes.
 This is the zone in which Megalopolis shines, by far its most successful run.
 Not perfect, mind you: the dialog doesn't really work, the plot is thin at best, and there are some truly otherworldly line readings.
 But it's more directed and propulsive, and thus compelling.
 The previous 90 minutes be damned, I was dazzled.